Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 Companies are concerned by infowar

-It is often assumed that these information wars are being waged by governments or politically motivated groups.
+People often assume that governments or politically motivated groups wage information wars..
 It takes a powerful force to create a troll farm such as the Internet Research Agency, a Russian organization that interfered in the 2016 US election.

 However, the anti-vaccine fake news that flourished during the COVID crisis, as well as the misleading messages seeking to disprove global warming, remind us that any topic can be subject to information warfare.